Get It!

 Transform Your Content

 Easily change color, intensity and saturation.
-For example, you can make all your videos black and white or you can force them to appear a certain color.
-This is a great way to ensure some consistency accross all your media.
+For example: You can make all your videos black and white or you can force them to appear a certain color.
+This is a great way to ensure some consistency across all your media.
 The video playback speed is also fully adjustable.

 Asymmetric/Irregular Matrix